| Boris

 room near his work and virtually lived off the frankfurters day and

 night for the next six months.
+Predictably,

 Boris suffered a serious case of gastro-enteritis.
 Smalkovitch’s